 - If you're expanding where you're already established, a PEO can help you scale.

-What should you look for before partnering with a PEO or EOR?[toc=Factors to Consider]
+What should you look for before partnering with a PEO or EOR?[toc=What to look for]

 Before you sign on with any PEO or EOR, it’s important to go beyond the basics and look closely at what each provider actually offers.
 From our experience, here are five key things to check:

-Clear, upfront pricing makes a world of difference.
-The best partners are open about all fees—no hidden charges or surprise add-ons down the road.
+- Cost Transparency: Clear, upfront pricing makes a world of difference.
+The best partners are open about all fees, no hidden charges or surprise add-ons down the road.

-Reliable customer support is essential.
-Fast, knowledgeable responses—especially when you’re dealing with time zones or urgent issues—can make all the difference in your day-to-day operations.
+- Support and Responsiveness: Reliable customer support is essential.
+Fast, knowledgeable responses, especially when you’re dealing with time zones or urgent issues, can make all the difference in your day-to-day operations.

 Taking the time to review these areas will help you find a PEO or EOR partner that not only fits your current needs but also supports your business as you grow.
 We’ve seen firsthand how the right partnership can remove roadblocks and set you up for smooth, successful international expansion.

-Wisemonk: Your Trusted EOR Partner for Global Expansion[toc=How Wisemonk helps]
+Wisemonk: Your Trusted Partner for Global Expansion[toc=Why Trust Wisemonk]

 Our end-to-end Employer of Record (EOR) services include: